hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 api-gateway         | Key (cache_key)=(plugins:oidc::::) already exists., client: 192.168.128.15, server: kong_admin, request: \"POST /plugins HTTP/1.1\", host: \"api-gateway:8001\"
 " %}

-If everything goes according to plan, you now have a working application ecosystem at ``https://localhost`` Point your browser to ``https://localhost`` and you'll get an nice UI.
+If everything went according to plan, you now have a working application ecosystem at ``https://localhost`` Point your browser to ``https://localhost`` and you'll get an nice UI.
 {% include image.html url="/figures/ui.png" description="Angular 7.0 UI to the financial-app" %}

-Point it to the counterparty microservice at ``https://localhost/api/v1/counterparty``, the API-gateway will detect that you are not authenticated and will redirect you to the SSO platform to enter for credentials.
+By pointing it to the counterparty microservice at ``https://localhost/api/v1/counterparty``, the API-gateway will detect that you are not authenticated and will redirect you to the SSO platform to enter for credentials.
 Enter ``user1/user1``
 {% include image.html url="/figures/login.png" description="Keycloack SSO login form" %}
 Once authenticated you get redirected to the orginal URL you requested (``https://localhost/api/v1/counterparty``)